gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 - "Services" has 3x higher search volume than "Solutions"
 - Use "Services" in individual page titles for SEO
 - Keep "Solutions" for URL structure (don't break existing URLs)
-- All service pages must have Main Services Hub as parent
+- All service pages must have Solutions as parent
 - 40+ static SEO pages intentionally have flat structure
 - CMS collections already exist (don't recreate)